CodeStix/Beat-Modder/README.md

 ## How to install

 Download the latest Beat Modder installer from the releases page: [here](https://github.com/CodeStix/Beat-Modder/releases).

-Start the downloaded file and follow its instructions.
+Open the downloaded file and follow its instructions.